Forxiga (Dapagliflozin)

 What Is Forxiga Used For?

-Forxiga contains dapagliflozin and belongs to a class of medicines called SGLT-2 inhibitors that help control blood sugar levels and protect your heart and kidneys.
+Forxiga contains dapagliflozin and belongs to a class of medicines called SGLT-2 inhibitors that you take by mouth to help manage several serious health conditions.

 Primary Uses

-Forxiga is used to lower blood sugar in people with type 2 diabetes mellitus.
-It can also reduce hospitalisation for heart failure in adults with type 2 diabetes.
-Additionally, Forxiga is used with other medicines to treat heart failure and to slow the progression of kidney disease in adults.
+Forxiga is used to lower blood sugar in people with type 2 diabetes mellitus when combined with diet and exercise.
+It can also reduce hospitalizations for heart failure in adults with type 2 diabetes.
+Additionally, Forxiga is used with other medicines to treat heart failure and slow the progression of kidney disease in adults.

 How It Works

 Forxiga lowers your blood sugar by removing excess sugar from your body through urine.
-It helps protect your heart from getting weaker and improves heart failure symptoms.
 Unlike some diabetes medicines, Forxiga by itself is unlikely to cause dangerously low blood sugar because it doesn’t interfere with insulin.
+For heart failure, it helps protect your heart from getting weaker and improves symptoms while reducing hospital visits.

-Good to know: Forxiga by itself is unlikely to cause low blood sugar (hypoglycaemia) because it does not interfere with the insulin hormone that regulates blood sugar.
+Good to know: Forxiga by itself is unlikely to cause low blood sugar because it doesn’t interfere with the insulin hormone that regulates blood sugar.

 How to Take Forxiga